 Gladys Bailey OAM, Chris Bensted, Des Borgelt, John Burton, John Doyle MBE, Sable Grivell, Gwen Hughes, Yvonne Hall, Audrey Lees, Max Longbottom, Lady Anne Miller, Ida Moyle, Hilda Oldfield, Margaret Pirie, Alma Smith, Noreen Stokes OAM, Jean Ward, Sir Ewen Waterman

-Robert Brown OAM (President), Wendy Barrett (Vice President), Brenda Rayner OAM (Secretary), Christopher Brown (Treasurer), Jane Burgess, Oliver Fartach-Naini, Jill Folauhola, Jeffrey Kong, Margaret Lucas, Anne Milne, Frances Norton, Viv Rusk, Ian Vayne
+Christopher Brown (President and Treasurer), Wendy Barrett OAM (Vice President), Jane Burgess (Secretary), Jennifer Chen, Oliver Fartach-Naini, Jeffrey Kong, Kirra Lo, Margaret Lucas, Anne Milne, Frances Norton, Brenda Rayner OAM, Viv Rusk, Ian Vayne

 Bankers: Bank SA.
 Auditor: Wendy Wills.

 Adelaide Eisteddfod Development Fund Management Committee:

-Mary Handley OAM (President), Robert Brown OAM (Secretary), Brenda Rayner OAM(Treasurer), Frances Norton (Assistant Treasurer), David Perry, Genty Stevens, Guila Tiver
+Mary Handley OAM (President), Nicholas Handley (Treasurer), Guila Tiver (Secretary), Brenda Rayner OAM(Treasurer), Frances Norton (Assistant Treasurer), David Perry, Genty Stevens,